Veliashvilii/Shopping-List-API/README.md

 - **socket.io**: Real-time bidirectional event-based communication.
 - **uuid**: For generating unique identifiers.

+## Testing with Postman

+To test the API using Postman, follow these steps:

+1. **Import the API collection**:
+   - You can import the provided [Postman collection](./Shopping-List-API.postman_collection.json) into your Postman application.

+2. **Set up your environment**:
+   - Configure your environment variables in Postman, including the `BASE_URL` (e.g., `http://localhost:3000`) and `TOKEN`.

+3. **Authenticate**:
+   - Use the `/api/auth/login` endpoint to log in and retrieve a token.
+   - Set the `TOKEN` variable in your environment to the token value.

+4. **Test the endpoints**:
+   - Test each endpoint by selecting it from the imported collection and clicking "Send".
+Ensure that you include the necessary headers and body parameters.

+5. **Socket.io testing**:
+   - Use the [Postman WebSocket](https://learning.postman.com/docs/sending-requests/supported-api-frameworks/websocket/) feature to test real-time events such as `addItem` and `removeItem`.
+Connect to your server (e.g., `ws://localhost:3000`) and emit events with the required data.

 ## License

 This project is licensed under the MIT License.

+---

+Feel free to adjust any details to better fit your project or personal preferences!